r1s7o/C-Exercises/README.md

-made a change again this time from the master branch made some changes in the second branch made a change for git bash exercise making a change fom the web to make agit bash conflict
+made a change again this time from the master branch made some changes in the second branch made a change for git bash exercise making a change fom the web to make a git bash conflict